Pxdr0-A/renplex/README.md

-# Rust Complex Valued Neural Networks
+# RVNN and CVNN library in Rust!
-A library capable of handling complex valued neural network alternatives built with Rust.
+A library built with Rust capable of handling real and complex valued neural networks.

 It aims to be used as an engine/backend to ML projects.